A Collection of Articles About Handling A Lazy Employee

 Some employees don’t need supervision, while others will slack off without supervision.

 Dedicating a supervisor to fix the problem doesn’t make sense.
 Instead, try moving the employee to work in an area that is already under supervision.

 Sometimes the employee isn’t a good fit for the job, but they may be a good fit for another job.
 You could get them to perform another job that might be a better fit for them and the company.

-If all else fails, then the only other thing to do is to take disciplinary action against the employee.
+If all else fails, the only other thing to do is take disciplinary action against the employee.

 Handling A Lazy Employee